 DWI Administrative Hearing Lawyer Clay County, MO.
 If you have been arrested for DWI/DUI near Clay County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
 The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

-Don’t wait until it’s too late.
-You have only 15 days after your arrest to request this hearing.
-A Combs Waterkotte Clay County, MO DWI administrative hearing lawyer can fight for your right to drive and build a strategic defense for your case.
-Call (314) 900-HELP or reach out online for a free consultation with one of our expert Clay County, MO DWI/DUI defense attorneys before the deadline passes.
+You have only 15 days following your arrest to request this hearing.
+Don’t wait—protect your license by contacting a Clay County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
+Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Clay County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Clay County, MO.

 Clay County, MO DWI Administrative Hearings: What You Need to Know